 When you call the PutObjectACL operation, you can set the

-You can specify the x-oss-object-acl header in the PutObjectACL request.to set the ACL for an object.
+x-oss-object-acl header in the PUT request to configure ACL for an object.
 The following table describes

-|private||This ACL indicates that an object is a private resource.
-Only the owner of this object has the permission to read or write this object.|
+|private||The object is a private resource.
+Only the owner of this object has the permissions to read or write this object.|

-|public-read||This ACL indicates that an object is a resource that can be read by the public.
-Only the owner of this object has the permission to read and write this object.
-Other users only have the permission to read this object.|
+|public-read||The objetc is a public-read resource.
+Only the owner of this object has the permissions to read and write this object.
+Other users have only the permissions to read this object.|

-|public-read-write||This ACL indicates that an object is a resource that can be read and written by the public.
-All users have the permission to read and write this object.|
+|public-read-write||The object is a public read/write resource.
+All users have the permissions to read and write this object.|

 PUT /ObjectName?acl HTTP/1.1 x-oss-object-acl: Permission Host: BucketName.oss-cn-hangzhou.aliyuncs.com Date: GMT Date Authorization: SignatureValue

-PUT /test-object?acl HTTP/1.1 x-oss-object-acl: public-read Host: oss-example.oss-cn-hangzhou.aliyuncs.com Date: Wed, 29 Apr 2015 05:21:12 GMT Authorization: OSS qn6qrrqxo2oawuk53otfjbyc:KU5h8YMUC78M30dXqf3JxrTZHiA=
+PUT /test-object?acl HTTP/1.1 x-oss-object-acl: public-read Host: oss-example.oss-cn-hangzhou.aliyuncs.com Date: Wed, 29 Apr 2015 05:21:12 GMT Authorization: OSS qn6qrrqxo2oawuk53otfjbyc:KU5h8YMUC78M30dXqf3JxrTZ****Sample responses